 TRINITY BAPTIST CHURCH:

 Through many years of intolerance and persecution and the outreach of some Swedish missionaries, The Trinity Baptist Church was founded in 1914 in Denia’, Spain.
 Because Franco used the church as an extension of his control, his death included the abandonment of religion.
-Today the church in Denia’ is the largest and only Baptist Church in a 3 hour radius and serves as a “mother” church to other churches in Spain.
+Today the church in Denia’ is the largest and only Baptist Church in a 3-hour radius and serves as a “mother” church to other churches in Spain.
 Some Spaniards still attend Catholic mass out of tradition only; most avoid religion altogether.
 Mission work is done throughout the country, in Cuba and Equatorial Guinea.

 In the fall of 2015, Columbus Avenue signed a covenant of partnership with TBC.
 Our goal is to work together in expanding the Kingdom of God by helping to plant 5 churches over the course of a 5-year partnership.
 TBC has established a church in the nearby town of Bellreguard.
 Additionally, there are 4 Casas de Esperanzas (Houses of Hope) in the neighboring communities of Benissa, Javea, Ondara, and Pedreguer.
 These Houses of Hope meet regularly for worship, while also working toward being able to offer social services to their communities.

 On the campus of Trinity is Alfa y Omega School, which is for students aged pre-school through 10th grade.
 The school is an excellent way to connect to the community.
-Alfa Omega is the first school to have a graduation program which brings in the whole community and is used as an outreach program.
+Alfa Omega is the first school to have a graduation program that brings in the whole community and is used as an outreach program.